CircuitFlyer/Climb_and_Dive/docs/Programming/Timer Mounting Position & Calibration.md

 ![](assets/images/Bluefruit 9.png)

 **Results**<br>
-The menu will reappear showing the new accelerometer axes assigned to the airplanes wing and fuselage axes.
+The menu will reappear showing the accelerometer axes assigned to the airplanes wing and fuselage axes.
 The **default orientation** of the timer uses the +Z axis assigned to the wing axis and the -X axis assigned to the fuselage axis.
 All other mounting orientations will use a different combination of axes and signs.

 The Calibration results will be displayed as two numbers.
 The first number will be used as the scale factor to correct for any slope errors.
 The second number is used to offset the accelerometer readings so that they centre around 0.
 Each particular timer and installation will use different values.